 Speak to your menopause expert about systemic hormone therapy options which come in pill, skin patch, gel, cream or spray form.
 Many women find that this is the most effective treatment for relief of troublesome menopausal hot flashes and night sweats.

 When I first entered perimenopause, I was shocked by the fact that my vagina had taken its own personal trip to the Sahara Desert.
 It didn’t matter whether I was on my summer vacation – my vagina was dry, uncomfortable and sex was painful.
 Landing strip or not, there was certainly not going to be any visiting aircraft with me feeling the way I did!
 Vacations are about letting loose and enjoying your time away from responsibilities and daily stress, and a parched vagina makes you feel anything but sexy and amorous.
 There are lots of great options on the market for relieving the discomfort and bringing fun back to the bedroom (or wherever else the mood strikes you).
 It might be time for a lube job!

 Local Estrogen Therapy (LET) can ease vaginal symptoms of menopause, such as dryness, itching, burning and discomfort with intercourse.
 LET can offer more long-term, ongoing relief.
 Some women need a combination of LET and lube.
 Speak openly and honestly with your menopause specialist and you can get the help you need!

-Act now so that you can leave your menopausal baggage at home and enjoy vacation!
+Act now so that you can leave your menopausal baggage at home and enjoy your much needed vacation!